DJDanl/cpp-docs.pt-br/docs/standard-library/basic-stringbuf-class.md

 ### <a name="parameters"></a>Parâmetros

-`Alloc` A classe de alocador.
+*Alocação* a classe do alocador.

-`Elem` O tipo do elemento básico da cadeia de caracteres.
+*Elem* o tipo do elemento básico da cadeia de caracteres.

-`Tr` As características de caractere especializado no elemento básico da cadeia de caracteres.
+*TR* as características de caractere especializadas no elemento básico da cadeia de caracteres.

 ## <a name="remarks"></a>Comentários